-Dr. Mark Houston has been warmly welcomed onto the Board of Physicians by the American Health Council in acknowledgement of his extensive work and commitment in the industry over his long career in Medicine..
+Dr. Mark Houston has been warmly welcomed as “Best in Medicine” by the American Health Council in acknowledgement of his extensive work and commitment in the industry over his long career in Medicine.

 Established in 1874, Vanderbilt University School of Medicine has ranked 15th among the nation’s elite program according to U.S. News and World Report’s annual ranking of top medical schools for research.
 Additionally, Vanderbilt University School of Medicine is ranked No.8 in the nation among U.S. medical schools in total grant support provided through the National Institutes of Health (NIH).
 Due to the opening of additional research space, Vanderbilt University School of Medicine has grown in research and research funding.

 The University provides services and researches into Healthcare, Medicine, Preventative Medicine, Human Nutrition and Lipedema.